fflaviogomes/weather-challenge/README_en.md

 Esse desafio também está disponível em português pelo [link](https://github.com/bioritmo/weather-challenge/blob/master/README.md)

+## Goal

+The challenge basically consists of reading a public weather forecast API and implementing some simple features.
+The same challenge is used for different job opportunities.
+Esse mesmo desafio é usado para três posições.
+>- **Backend**: Implement all task described later without care about to Javascript, HTML, styles etc.
+>- **Frontend**: Implement only taks 1, 2 and 3.
+You should create a project from scratch.
+You should use the forecast API directly.
+You do not need to have a own backend server.
+>You will receive a layout for the system.
+>- **Fullstack**: Implement all task described later.
+You can implement the frontend on the same Ruby on Rails project or you can create a independent frontend project.
+However, be aware of documenting how to execute it.
+You will receive a layout for the system

 ## The Challenge

 You received a task to develop some features to a weather forecast site.